We offer a range of support for people experiencing domestic abuse in Newcastle.

 The types of specialist support we provide include:

 Our outreach team works with you one-to-one to create safety and support plans specifically for you.
-The team helps anyone at risk of abuse, whether they want to leave their relationship or work to stay together safely.
+The team helps anyone at risk of abuse, whether they want to leave their relationship or need support and advice while still in the relationship.
 The team will always meet people in a place where they feel the most safe.

 We have a new purpose-built refuge in Newcastle for women and their children.
 The accommodation offers 14 private flats, each with up to three bedrooms.
 Staffed 24 hours a day, it provides a safe place for women and their children who are moving from abusive relationships.
 We help women to plan their futures and focus on developing their confidence and independence.
 We offer support to move into alternative accommodation and specialist help for children and young people while their parent is being supported through the service.

 We run a specialist service providing independent advice about domestic and sexual violence for victims at high risk of harm.
 Our advisors help you to find the right support, make plans to keep yourself safe, and work with the police and courts to help you achieve long-term safety and gain access to justice.